stephan-double-u/cross-language-validation-schema/README.md

 It should be possible to define validation rules
 - for hierarchical (a.k.a. _nested_) properties
 - that involve conditions for any number of properties (a.k.a. _multi property validation_)
-- that allow to combine these conditions mit logical AND resp.
+- that allow to combine these conditions with logical AND resp.
 OR
 - for arrays resp. list properties it should be possible to refer to individual array resp. list elements
 - that may depend on individual user permissions

 # Documentation
-The documentation of all kinds of possible validation rules is _based on a close-to-life example_ to make the exemplary rules a little more descriptive.
+The documentation of all kinds of possible validation rules is _based on a close-to-life example_ to make the exemplary rules more descriptive.

 ## Close-to-life example
 Let's say we work for a company that rents _medical equipment_.
 Each medical _article_ may contain several